AresGn/clim-invest/README.md

 [![React Native](https://img.shields.io/badge/React%20Native-0.72-blue)](https://reactnative.dev/)
 [![OpenEPI](https://img.shields.io/badge/OpenEPI-Integrated-green)](https://openepi.io/)

+## 🔒 Security Notice

+**IMPORTANT**: This repository contains example API keys only.
+Never commit real API keys to version control.

+- Copy `.env.example` to `.env` and add your real API keys
+- The `.env` file is already in `.gitignore` to prevent accidental commits
+- Use environment variables in production deployments

 ## Project Overview

 ClimInvest is a revolutionary mobile application that democratizes access to agricultural insurance in West Africa.
 Using a mobile-first approach with SMS integration and phone calls, the application offers climate micro-insurance accessible to all farmers, even those without smartphones.